MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## AWS Fargate
 Is a compute engine for Amazon Elastic Container Service (ECS) that allows customers to run containers without having to manage servers or clusters.

+## AWS Step Functions
+Is a cloud service from Amazon Web Services that enables a developer to manage and visualize the components of distributed, multi-component applications.(Orchestration)

 ##  Amazon SES (Amazon Simple Email Service)
 Is a flexible, affordable, and highly-scalable email messaging platform for businesses and developers.